venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/search.md

 “Semantic Search” which should understand the meaning of the words or terms and not just matching the word or linguistic form.

+In this context, after converting your data into meaningful vector values, k-nearest neighbor (kNN) search algorithm is utilized to find vector representations in a dataset that are most similar to a query vector.
+Elasticsearch supports two methods for kNN search, exact brute-force kNN and approximate kNN, also known as ANN.

 ### Sparse vs Dense embeddings

 One major difference between embedding and the traditional vectors created using TF-IDF is that embeddings have a fixed length and do not depend on the number of unique words in the collection.